Skip to main content

 3. iShares STOXX Global Select Dividend 100 UCITS ETF (ISPA)

-- Key feature: Provides diversified exposure to high‑dividend companies across Europe, North America, and Asia-Pacific, selected for dividend stability and low payout ratios
+• Key feature: diversified exposure to high-dividend companies across Europe, North America, and Asia-Pacific, selected for dividend stability and low payout ratios

 Source: Freedom24.com

 This ETF is designed for investors seeking global diversification with a focus on stable dividend-paying companies.
-It screens for firms with sustainable payout ratios, ensuring that high yields come from financially solid businesses.
+It screens for firms with sustainable payout ratios, ensuring that high yields come from financially solid businesses rather than companies that may be forced to cut dividends.

 For more information on this ETF, you can check its official factsheet.

-4. VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF (TDIV.EU)
+4. VanEck Morningstar Developed Markets Dividend Leaders UCITS ETF (TDIV)

-- Key feature: Filters for global developed-market firms with consistent, sustainable dividend records.
-ESG-screened companies selected for dividend resilience and attractive yields.
-Broad global diversification in a single ETF.
+• Key feature: tracks global developed-market firms with consistent, sustainable dividend records using Morningstar’s Dividend Leaders methodology – filtering for dividend resilience and broad global diversification in a single ETF

 Source: Freedom24.com

-It distributes income quarterly in EUR and is suited for income-oriented investors seeking global diversification with strong quality filters.
+TDIV distributes income quarterly in EUR and is well-suited for income-oriented European investors seeking global diversification with strong quality filters.

 For more information on this ETF, you can check its official factsheet.

-5. SPDR S&P Euro Dividend Aristocrats UCITS ETF (Dist)
+5. SPDR S&P Euro Dividend Aristocrats UCITS ETF (SPYW)

-- Key feature: Focuses on dividend consistency among Eurozone companies; offers reliable income while maintaining quality exposure across financials, utilities, and industrials.
+• Key feature: focuses on dividend consistency among eurozone companies, offering reliable EUR-denominated income with quality exposure across financials, utilities, and industrials

 Source: Freedom24.com